← Back to BlogProduct Guides

 The difference: Screen Time tells you how long.
 ParentalEdge tells you what.

 ParentalEdge sends you an email alert when your child attempts to access blocked content.
 You know what they tried, when they tried it, and you can start a conversation about it — or adjust the rules if the block was too aggressive.
+You also get daily and weekly email reports summarising all activity.

 Screen Time's App Limits work like a budget: "1 hour of YouTube per day."
 When the hour runs out, YouTube stops — often mid-video.
 Your child asks for more time.
 You say no. Repeat daily.